-For some Native Americans now, looking back to the Pilgrims’ plight which they saved them from
+For some of today’s Native Americans, looking back to the Pilgrims’ plight which saved

-with sheer kindness, showing them how to grow corn and live off the land,
+them with sheer kindness, showing them how to grow corn and live off the

 On Thanksgiving Day, the fourth Thursday in the month of November, families and friends gather ’round the dinner table in a traditional feast that goes back to the times of the Pilgrims and the Native Americans who lived in the New World before them.